nabil989/Bookshelf/README.md

 # Bookshelf
-Note: The project is currently early in development and has a lot of bugs and missing features.<br>
+Note: The project is currently very early in development and has a lot of bugs and missing features.<br>
 Link: https://bookshelf-kappa-two.vercel.app/